Recipes

 Ingredient-led everyday cooking from pantry knowledge

-What lives here: pantry-first cooking where ingredient behavior matters before the method does.
-Why it matters: better seasoning and better structure usually begin with understanding what is on the shelf.
-Use it when the recipe question is really a pantry question.
+This route holds pantry-first cooking where ingredient behavior matters before the method does.
+It matters because better seasoning and better structure usually begin with understanding what is on the shelf.
+Choose it when the recipe question is really a pantry question.

 By cooking intent